-I want to personally preface this write up as my opinion based on my own experience of practicing with yoni eggs for quite some time, consistently, coupled with the research of an expert geologist that works with the source of our jade yoni eggs.
-I am not a teacher or a health care professional, so please seek medical advice elsewhere, if that is what you are looking for.
-My intention is to clarify any misconception or assumptions that the jade egg practice, or the yoni, are unclean in any way.
-This is not at all true and, in my opinion, demeaning to an ancient lineage of wise women, and to women all over the world choosing to give themselves a gift of self-care, conscious gentle exercise, and rejuvenation.
+In light of some recent speculations, we have consulted the research of an expert geologist that works with the source of our jade yoni eggs, to make sure that gemstones are in fact nonporous and safe to wear internally.
+It is also important to clarify any misconception or assumptions that a reasonably hygiene-conscious jade egg practice, or the yoni, are unclean in any way.
+This is untrue, misleading, and dis-empowering to women all over the world choosing to give themselves a gift of self-care, conscious gentle exercise, and rejuvenation.

 In understanding the jade egg practice and hygiene, we must first begin with a focus on the yoni and her wise hygienic systems.